-Central Puget Sound Regional Transit Authority (Sound Transit) is proposing to expand Link light rail transit service from Downtown Seattle to West Seattle and Ballard (Figure 1-1).
-The West Seattle and Ballard Link Extensions (WSBLE) Project is an 11.8-mile corridor in the city of Seattle in King County, Washington, the most densely populated county of the Puget Sound region.
-The West Seattle Link Extension would be about 4.7 miles and include stations at SODO, Delridge, Avalon, and Alaska Junction.
-The Ballard Link Extension would be about 7.1 miles from Downtown Seattle to Ballard's Northwest Market Street area.
-It would include a new 3.3-mile light rail-only tunnel from Chinatown-International District to South Lake Union and Seattle Center/Uptown.
-Stations would serve the following areas: Chinatown-International District, Midtown, Westlake, Denny, South Lake Union, Seattle Center, Smith Cove, Interbay, and Ballard.
+Central Puget Sound Regional Transit Authority (Sound Transit) is proposing to expand Link light rail transit service from SODO to West Seattle.
+The West Seattle Link Extension Project (the project) is a 4.1-mile corridor in the city of Seattle in King County, Washington, the most densely populated county of the Puget Sound region (Figure 1-1).
+The project would include stations at SODO, Delridge, Avalon, and Alaska Junction.
+The project is part of the Sound Transit 3 Plan of regional transit system investments, funding for which was approved by voters in the region in 2016.